sigoden/apitest/README.md

 ## Installation

- Binaries are available in [releases](https://github.com/sigoden/apitest/releases).
+ Binaries are available in [Github Releases](https://github.com/sigoden/apitest/releases).
 Make sure to put the path to the binary into your `PATH`.

  If you use `node`, you can install it by running `npm install -g @sigodenjs/apitest`